Kourosh-Davoudi/operator-overload/README.md

     // append extends the string by appending additional characters at the end of its current value: void append(const str& str);

-  // TODO 3.
-Implement the following swap functions that exchanges the values of two strings friend void swap(str &, str &);
+  friend void swap(str &, str &);
 };

 #endif

 ```

 # str.cpp